adilkhr/my-ms3-project/README.md

 Note: Wireframes for the desktop share similar strucuture for tablet

-* Wireframes for desktop have been created and can be viewed below and the pdf file through this link:
+* Wireframes for desktop have been created and can be viewed [here](https://github.com/adilkhr/my-ms3-project/blob/main/wireframes/wireframesms3desktop.pdf)

-* Wireframes for mobile phone have been created and can be viewed below and the pdf file through this link:
+* Wireframes for mobile phone have been created and can be viewed [here](https://github.com/adilkhr/my-ms3-project/blob/main/wireframes/wireframesms3phone.pdf)

 ### Mockup: